 - Punch-Clock Villain: Certain members of the Equapol and the White Army aren't sadists who uphold the law with an iron fist.
 Some of them, like T2150, are just doing their jobs like everyone else.

-- Red Herring: It's strongly implied that Adrian is a traitor, given that we never know about his family short of what he tells the rebels, and because he's an all-around Jerkass who repeatedly shoots down the rebels' hope and doesn't believe Zion exists.
+- Red Herring: It's strongly implied that Adrian is the traitor, given that we never know about his family short of what he tells the rebels, and because he's an all-around Jerkass who repeatedly shoots down the rebels' hope and doesn't believe Zion exists, all while accusing the saintly Ellie of being the mole despite how little sense that makes.
 Turns out he's completely innocent and everything he said was true.
-The real traitor is Ellie.
+The real traitor is indeed Ellie.

 - Shoot the Shaggy Dog: Kay's quest to free Ellie and find Zion ends with him realizing that Zion is a wasteland and Ellie is the Father, and she had been secretly sending the White Army to hunt down all the rebels.
 Then he gets imprisoned and is later stoned to death.
 He manages to pass off a scrambler to a young girl and tells her to build Zion before he dies, but even if she does, Isonomia won't change for another few decades, and that's assuming the girl even lives that long.